arvimal/Python-Back-to-basics/README.md

 #### 1.2.
 Every object has:

 1. A single type (ie.. every object is an instance of an inbuilt type (class) like int, float etc.. (which is a class)
-1. A single value
+2. A single value
-1. Attributes (The object is an instance of a class (either builtin or not), and it inherits some attributes
+3. Attributes, mostly inherited from the builtin type
-1. One or more base classes (The object is an instance of a builtin class, hence it inherits from it as well)
+4. One or more base classes (The object is an instance of a builtin class, hence it inherits from it as well)
-1. A single unique ID (Since an object is an instance of a class, it is a running copy in memory and has an id)
+5. A single unique ID (Since an object is an instance of a class, it is a running copy in memory and has an id)
-1. One or more names, in one or more namespaces (The object created in memory has a reference to it in the namespace)
+6. One or more names, in one or more namespaces (The object created in memory has a reference to it in the namespace)

 #### 2.2.
 How does creating assigning a variable work?